-Choosing the right dog toys for your pooch might sound easy, but there are several important factors to consider that can make a big difference to both the enjoyment and safety of your dog.
+Choosing a dog toy for your pooch might sound easy, but there are several important factors to consider that can make a big difference to both the enjoyment and safety of your dog.

-All dogs are different so it’s reasonable to think they have different toy preferences as well, so when selecting suitable dog toys you should always consider your dog’s size, activity levels, their personal preferences (ie: do they like to chew, are they excited by noise or movement etc.)
+All dogs are different so it’s reasonable to think they have different toy preferences as well, so when choosing a dog toy you should always consider your dog’s size, activity levels, their personal preferences (ie: do they like to chew, are they excited by noise or movement etc.)

-Potential dangers to watch out for when selecting dog toys:
+Potential dangers to watch out for with balls and toys:

 - Avoid leaving wooden or painted toys and sticks around as wood can splinter and causes a range of internal injuries, whilst paint can be toxic if chewed.